In partnership with Sport England and The National Lottery, Mencap deliver Round the World Challenge across England.

-The Round the World Challenge aims to support people with a learning disability to get out and get active in a way that is flexible, fun and empowering.
+Round the World Challenge aims to support people with a learning disability to get out and get active in a way that is flexible, fun and motivating.

-The Round the World Challenge is all about turning hours of fun sports and physical activities into a round the world adventure.
+Round the World Challenge is all about turning hours of fun physical activities and sports into a round the world adventure.